JimmyKakanis/upstander-v4/prompt_plan.md

 [x] Deploy to Vercel:

 "Once the code is on GitHub, the next step is to connect the repository to a new Vercel project to deploy it live."

+Phase 6: Bug Fixes and UX Improvements
+[ ] Fix Admin Login Redirect:

+"When an admin successfully logs in, they should be automatically redirected to the /admin/dashboard page.
+Currently, the page does not redirect."

+[ ] Darken Font Color:

+"The default font color across the application is too light, making it difficult to read.
+Update the global CSS to use a darker color for body text."

+[ ] Fix Report Submission Error:

+"When a student submits a bullying report, it fails with the error 'Failed to submit report.
+Please try again.'
+This is likely due to a conflict between the application logic and the new, stricter Firestore security rules.
+Refactor the submission logic to work with the security rules."